aragakerubo/client-server-prime-factorization/README.md

 # **Client-Server Prime Factorization**

-This project implements a client-server application in a Unix-based system that checks if a given integer is the product of two prime numbers.
+This project implements a client-server application that checks if a given integer has a prime factor from a predefined list of the first 1,000 prime numbers.
 The application uses socket programming to allow communication between the client and server.

 ## **Table of Contents**